shmugoh/sv-dlp/docs/module_basics.md

 allocated in `self.metadata`.
 If you plan on tinkering with the metadata, it is is recommended to call `self_get_metadata()` first before calling any other function for syntax readibility.
+- Metadata is returned as a `MetadataStructure` object.
+If you wish to use a dictionary instead, consider using the `.dict()` method
 - If you wish to call a function with a different service than google, please use `self.set_service()` first before doing anything - input **must be lowercase**